-- Research-oriented graduate course!
-We will cover lots of interesting chapters+papers, brainstorm, & do fun projects! - We'll start with some basics of traditional NLP - Then cover some specific, latest research topics, both based on traditional models and newer neural models (also some paper readings on certain topics, presented by students) - Will also discuss connections of NLP with vision and robotics, and several deep learning for NLP models - Brainstorm regularly and code + write up fun/novel projects! - Some lecture(s) on academic/research quality paper writing
+- We will cover lots of interesting NLP topics+chapters+papers, brainstorm, & do fun assignments+projects! - I will start with some basics of traditional NLP - Then I will cover some specific, latest research topics, both based on traditional models and newer neural models (also some paper readings on certain topics, presented by students) - Will also discuss connections of NLP with vision and robotics, and several recent deep learning for NLP models - Some important lectures on ethics/biases in NLP/ML and tips on academic/research quality paper writing and reviewing - Brainstorm regularly and code + write up fun/novel projects!